Selz/jquery.selz/README.markdown

     <td><code>getTracking</code></td>
     <td>Function</td>
     <td><code>null</code></td>
-    <td>This function is fired as soon as the overlay is loaded allowing you to pass through your custom tracking ID (max 250 characters long) that can be received after successful purchase within webhook.
+    <td>This function is fired as soon as the overlay is loaded allowing you to pass through your custom tracking ID (max 250 characters long) that can be received after a successful purchase within webhook or in your dashboard order detail page.
 The function gets passed a single argument, a jQuery object for the link that triggered the overlay.</td>
   </tr>
   <tr>
     <td><code>onDataReady</code></td>